shain-sec/shain-sec/README.md

 ## 👨‍💻 About Me

-I'm a **Cybersecurity Analyst and M.Sc.
-Cybersecurity graduate** with hands-on experience in **penetration testing, vulnerability assessment, security monitoring, log analysis, and threat detection**.
+I'm an M.Sc.
+Cybersecurity graduate and Certified Ethical Hacker (CEH) with hands-on experience in penetration testing, vulnerability assessment, web application security, and security-focused projects.

 My approach combines an **offensive security mindset with defensive security practices**.
 I use penetration testing and attacker behavior analysis to understand how systems can be compromised, then apply those insights to threat detection, security monitoring, and stronger defensive controls.